+Allow IUPAC 2-nuclotide ambiguity codes in allele definitions for use with diploid typing schemes: either 'yes' or 'no', default 'no'.

+• disable_seq_downloads

+Prevent users or curators from downloading all alleles for a locus (admins always can). 'yes' or 'no', default 'no'.

+• job_priority

+- Integer with default job priority for offline jobs (default:5).

+• job_quota

+- Integer with number of offline jobs that can be queued or currently running for this database.

+· profile_submissions

-- Allow IUPAC 2-nuclotide ambiguity codes in allele definitions for use with diploid typing schemes: either 'yes' or 'no', default 'no'. - disable_seq_downloads - Prevent users or curators from downloading all alleles for a locus (admins always can). 'yes' or 'no', default 'no'. - job_priority - Integer with default job priority for offline jobs (default:5). - job_quota - Integer with number of offline jobs that can be queued or currently running for this database. - profile_submissions - Enable profile submissions (automated submission system): either 'yes' or 'no', default 'no' (version 1.11+). - To enable, you will also need to set submissions="yes".
-By default, profile submissions are disabled since generally new profiles should be accompanied by representative isolate data, and the profile can be extracted from that. - · query_script - Relative web path to bigsdb script.
+- Enable profile submissions (automated submission system): either 'yes' or 'no', default 'no' (version 1.11+).

+To enable, you will also need to set submissions="yes".
+By default, profile submissions are disabled since generally new profiles should be accompanied by representative isolate data, and the profile can be extracted from that.

+query_script

+- Relative web path to bigsdb script.
 Default 'bigsdb.pl' (version 1.11+). - This is only needed if automated submissions are enabled.
+If bigsdb.pl is in a different directory from bigscurate.pl, you need to include the whole web path, e.g. /cgi-bin/bigsdb/bigsdb.pl.

+• read_access

+- Describes who can view data: either 'public' for everybody, or 'authenticated_users' for anybody who has been able to log in.
+Default 'public'.

+· related_databases

+- Semi-colon separated list of links to related BIGSdb databases on the system.
+This should be in the form of database configuration name followed by a 'l' and the description, e.g. 'pubmlst_neisseria_isolates|Isolates'.
+This is used to populate the dropdown menu.

+• script_path_includes

+- Partial path of the bigsdb.pl script used to access the database.
+See user authentication.

+• seq_export_limit

+- Overrides the sequence export limit (records x loci) in the Sequence Export plugin.
+Default: '1000000'.

+sets

+- Use sets: either 'yes' or 'no', default 'no'.

+· set_id

+- Force the use of a specific set when accessing database via this XML configuration: Value is the name of the set.

+· submissions

-If bigsdb.pl is in a different directory from bigscurate.pl, you need to include the whole web path, e.g. /cgi-bin/bigsdb/bigsdb.pl. - · read access - Describes who can view data: either 'public' for everybody, or 'authenticated_users' for anybody who has been able to log in.
-Default 'public'. - script_path_includes - Partial path of the bigsdb.pl script used to access the database.
-See user authentication. - seq_export_limit - Overrides the sequence export limit (records x loci) in the Sequence Export plugin.
-Default: '1000000'. - · sets - Use sets: either 'yes' or 'no', default 'no'. - set_id - Force the use of a specific set when accessing database via this XML configuration: Value is the name of the set. - · submissions - Enable automated submission system: either 'yes' or 'no', default 'no' (version 1.11+). - The curate_script and query_script paths should also be set, either in the bigsdb.conf file (for site-wide configuration) or within the system attribute of config.xml. - submissions deleted days
+- Enable automated submission system: either 'yes' or 'no', default 'no' (version 1.11+). - The curate_script and query_script paths should also be set, either in the bigsdb.conf file (for site-wide configuration) or within the system attribute of config.xml.

+• submissions deleted days

+Overrides the default number of days before closed submissions are deleted from the system.
+Default: '90'.

+• total pending submissions

+Overrides the total limit on pending submissions that a user can submit via the web submission system.
+Default: '20'.

+• user_job_quota

-- Overrides the default number of days before closed submissions are deleted from the system.
-Default: '90'. - · user_job_quota - Integer with number of offline jobs that can be queued or currently running for this database by any specific user - this parameter is only effective if users have to log in. - · webroot - URL of web root, which can be relative or absolute.
-The bigsdb.css stylesheet file should be located in this directory.
+- Integer with number of offline jobs that can be queued or currently running for this database by any specific user - this parameter is only effective if users have to log in.

+• webroot

+- URL of web root, which can be relative or absolute.
+This is used to provide a hyperlinked item in the dropdown menu.
 Default '/'.